dipy/dipy/doc/faq.rst

   Registration can be tricky.
 But this is what usually works for us for normal healthy adult subjects.
-We register the FA (fractional anisotropy) images to the FMRIB_FA_1mm template which is in MNI space using ``flirt`` and ``fnirth`` from FSL.
+We register the FA (fractional anisotropy) images to the FMRIB_FA_1mm template which is in MNI space using ``flirt`` and ``fnirt`` from FSL.
 Then we can apply the warping displacements in any other scalar volumes that we have to register that scalar volume into the MNI space.
 We need the corresponding inverse displacements to map a tractography into MNI space.